saikyerubandi/smart-contract-beginner/README.md

 7, Metamask should intercept this call to create and prompt to accept/reject/reset this transaction.

-8, Accept the transaction
+8, Accept the transaction in Metamask.

-9, Wait for the create transaction to be mined in Ethereum Testnet
+9, Wait for the create transaction to be mined in Ethereum Testnet.
+You can also check the transaction details at https://ropsten.etherscan.io/ using transaction number.

 10, Once the transaction is mined copy the Contract address and replace in build/contracts/Counter.json as the value of address field
   "networks": {